FloHoliday/Pong_game/README.md

+# Not finished yet...

 # Pong with Reinforcement Learning

-This project implements the classic Pong game with reinforcement learning to control the paddle.
+This project implements the classic Pong game with reinforcement learning to control the paddle ,but it's not finished yet.

 ## Project Structure